evil-icons/evil-icons/README.md

 ![](http://evil-icons.io/assets/images/social.png)

 Free ‘plug and play’ set of SVG icons designed specifically for web projects.
-Available as a Node.js package or a Ruby gem (for Rails).
+Available as a Node.js package or a Ruby gem.
 Just use icon names with your templates and styles — and all the rest will be done automagically.
 See the icons [here](http://evil-icons.io).

 Made by [Alexander Madyankin] and [Roman Shamin].
 Sponsored by [Evil Martians].